 What is social proof?

 When it comes to getting the word out there about a company, there are different types of social proof.
-These can include expert, celebrity, user, the crowd’s wisdom, the wisdom of friends, and certification.
+These can include expert, celebrity, and user opinions, the crowd’s wisdom, the wisdom of friends, and certification.

 Expert social proof is when an expert in a specific industry recommends a company’s products or services or is associated with a brand.
-Celebrity or influencer social proof is when they endorse products and services through their social media channels or word-of-mouth.
+A celebrity or influencer gives you social proof when they endorse products and services through their social media channels or word-of-mouth.
 User social proof when existing customers recommend a company based on their personal experience with it.
 Other types of social proof include a large group of people endorsing a brand, friends approving a product, and a company getting a stamp of approval from an authoritative figure in the industry.